 - A pessary is a small device that is inserted into the vagina to support the pelvic organs and eliminate the bulge caused by pelvic organ prolapse.
-Pessaries are usually used temporarily to avoid surgery in women who have not completed their families or have medical problems that make surgery risky.
-If you are interested in trying a pessary, one of the Urogynecologists at the Women’s Integrated Pelvic Health Program can find one that works for you.
+Pessaries are usually used temporarily to avoid surgery for women who have not completed their families or have medical problems that make surgery risky.
+If you are interested in trying a pessary, one of the urogynecologists at the Women’s Integrated Pelvic Health Program can find one that works for you.

 Surgery for Pelvic Organ Prolapse

 Women with symptoms of pelvic organ prolapse may opt for surgical repair.
-These surgeries are performed by a Urogynecologist to improve the anatomy of the pelvic floor.
+These surgeries are performed by a urogynecologist to improve the anatomy of the pelvic floor.
 There are several different types of surgery to treat pelvic organ prolapse.
 A woman may benefit more from one type of surgery than another based on her age, prior surgical history, severity of prolapse, and overall health.
 Your surgeon should be able to offer all of the following surgical options and help you determine which surgery is best for you.

 These may include: